eryeden/vue-fastapi/README.md

 npm dev run
 ```

-There seem to be two options to run the dev servers:
+It appears there are two options for running development servers:
-- A docker(docker-compose)
+- Using a docker(with docker-compose)
-- Running dev servers in a local environment separately
+- Running development servers separately in a local environment

 ## Configurations
 You need to make sure the configurations are properly set for both FastAPI and Vue.js.